Top Ten Questions of Potential Guests.

 Is there a dress code/ will I feel out of place in “tourist” clothes.

 Only you know how easily you embarrass.
 That being said, rest assured, we live in tourist town.
 We know that.
 And we love that you have come to visit our town and to take time to consider visiting with us.
 You will find folk here in “Sunday Go to Meetin” clothes.
 You will also find folk here in rather comfortable attire.
 You will find some of the former that are jealous of the latter.
-And of course at the evening Reflections service all bets are off.
-However we do insist that, even there, we follow the rule of “no shoes, no shirts, no service”.

 What is the service like?